daniel-ilett/blog/_posts/2019-05-04-tut1-2-smo-silhouette.md

 The Silhouette filter is a striking effect which emphasizes objects in the foreground, bringing the eye's focus towards those elements.
 With this shader, we're going to develop some metric to determine how far away from the screen each pixel is.

 Imagine a complex scene with many objects obscuring other objects from view, in whole or in part.
 How exactly does the GPU decide to render the objects in front, but ignore those behind?
 A naive implementation of a rendering algorithm might just read every object in the scene in some indeterminate order and draw them all in turn, and it'd be a mess - objects would likely be erroneously drawn in front of object that they ought to be behind.
 Our graphics pipeline should keep track of what has already been drawn to the screen - lucky for us, generations of smart graphics people thought up some neat ways of doing this!
-The image below shows a red cube that's actually positioned behind the yellow one in 3D space, but drawn in front of it; both cubes are the same size.
+The image below shows a red cube that's positioned behind the yellow one in 3D space but drawn in front of it; both cubes are the same size.

 ![ZTest Greater](/img/tut1/part2-ztest.png){: .center-image }